jakrem/COUNTFibonacci/README.md

 This is a simple script to count number from the Fibonacci sequence using Recursion or using loop.

+This is a project made for teaching purposes.

 ## How to use the program?

 1. Open command line